Joint Statement on the U.S.-Iraq Strategic Dialogue

 The text of the following statement was released by the Governments of the United States of America and the Republic of Iraq.

-The delegations of the Republic of Iraq, led by Dr. Fuad Hussein, Iraq's Minister of Foreign Affairs, and the United States of America, led by Secretary of State Antony J. Blinken, co-chaired the final session of the Strategic Dialogue, initiated on June 11, 2020, in accordance with the 2008 Strategic Framework Agreement for a Relationship of Friendship and Cooperation between the United States of America and the Republic of Iraq (SFA).
+The delegation of the Republic of Iraq, led by Dr. Fuad Hussein, Iraqi Minister of Foreign Affairs, and the delegation of the United States Government, led by Secretary of State Antony J. Blinken, co-chaired a meeting of the Higher Coordinating Committee via video teleconference today, in accordance with the 2008 Strategic Framework Agreement for a Relationship of Friendship and Cooperation between the United States of America and the Republic of Iraq.
+The two sides reaffirmed their strong bilateral relationship, which benefits the American and Iraqi people.
+The discussions covered security and counterterrorism, economics and energy and the environment, political issues, and cultural relations.
 The Iraqi delegation also included representatives of the Kurdistan Regional Government.

 |Join the GlobalSecurity.org mailing list|